MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/delete-solution.md

 ## Uninstall Omnichannel historical analytics solutions

-To remove the solutions for Omnichannel historical analytics, you must first disable Omnichannel historical analytics in the Insights section of Omnichannel admin center.
+**To remove the solutions for Omnichannel historical analytics**

+1. Disable Omnichannel historical analytics in the Insights section of Omnichannel admin center.
 More information: [Configure Omnichannel historical analytics reports](/oc-historical-analytics-reports.md)

-Then, on the **Solutions** page, select and uninstall the following solutions, one at a time, in this order:
+2. On the **Solutions** page, select and uninstall the following solutions, one at a time, in this order:
-1. `msdyn_InsightsAnalyticsOCConfiguration`
+> 1. `msdyn_InsightsAnalyticsOCConfiguration`
-2. `msdyn_DataInsightsAndAnalyticsForOC`
+> 2. `msdyn_DataInsightsAndAnalyticsForOC`

 ## Uninstall Omnichannel Customer Service Hub solution